Junior SRE Interview Questions and Answers

 Key Differences:

-Docker Basics:
+Docker basics:

-Dockerfile Example:
+Dockerfile example:

 Build and Run:

-Docker Compose (Multi-container):
+Docker Compose (multi-container local setup):

 Run with Docker Compose: